-In order to progress up the unqualified teacher range, unqualified teachers will need to show that they have made good progress towards their objectives.
+To progress up the unqualified teacher range, unqualified teachers will need to show that they have made good progress towards their objectives.

-If the evidence shows that a teacher has exceptional performance, the Board of Trustees may award enhanced pay progression.
+If the evidence shows that a teacher has exceptional performance, the governing body may award enhanced pay progression.

-Judgements will be properly rooted in evidence.
+Judgments will be properly rooted in evidence.
 As unqualified teachers move up the range, this evidence should show: